LaymyoChin/LaymyoChin-Dictionary/README.md

 [Click here](https://forms.gle/LPEM9dKWJh24oMxTA) to select the area you want to be a part of Family.
 We will be in touch.
 If you don't how, [take a look at this](https://www.facebook.com/share/p/GBXqNHwGJUNPXmVv/?mibextid=Nif5oz).

-To suggest new features or report any issues with this app, kindly use the **Issues** page.
+To suggest new features or report any issues with this app, kindly use the [**Issues**](https://github.com/hleihzue/LaymyoChin-Dictionary/issues/new) page.
 Your feedback is valuable to us!
-If you need guidance, check out the instructions here."
+If you need guidance, [check out the instructions here](https://www.facebook.com/share/p/SCdwJwCA6xjpG5MC/?mibextid=Nif5oz).

 > [!TIP]
 > We have opened social networks for communication including teaching literature.